-But alas, the pictures shown in the piece were not of kangaroos being released into the Wyoming wilderness.
+But alas, the pictures shown in the piece were not of kangaroos being released as part of a Wyoming migration initiative.
 They were of mule deer, with the featured image being photoshopped to show a kangaroo bounding away instead of an actual collared mule deer:

 If people were sold on much of the content of the article a tip-off to the phoniness of it should have been in a final sentence, where the author declared that "A short-list for future proposed introductions include the koala, wallaby and the endangered Tasmanian Devil."